astropy/photutils/docs/photutils/index.rst

     <http://nbviewer.ipython.org/github/astropy/photutils-datasets/tree/master/notebooks/>`__
     or download them `here
     <https://github.com/astropy/photutils-datasets>`__ if you'd like
     to execute them on your machine.
-Contributions welcome!
+Contributions are welcome!